tonnykwon/blog/_machine/2019-05-21-Principle Component Analysis.md

 Good things of new data $$r$$ is that it has zero mean, and its covariance matrix is diagonal.
+That means that every pairs of column or row vectors in $$r$$ has covariance 0 and so has correlation 0.

 $$ \operatorname{Covmat}(r) = \operatorname{Covmat}(U^T x)$$